Poes93/Mountain-Biking-Webpage/README.md

 Returning Visitors
 Stay Updated: Regular visitors can look forward to updated lists of trails and fresh tips, ensuring there’s always something new to explore.
 Share and Connect: The "Contact" section isn't just for queries; it's for sharing your experiences, giving feedback, and even submitting trail recommendations.
-Community: Over time, we aim to add a blog and community forums to foster a strong sense of community among site members.
 Journey:

-Return to familiar sections for updates or to re-read favorite parts.
-Check the "Contact" section for any new updates or community events.
-Use the “Contact” form to share experiences, feedback, or queries.
-Accessibility

-Given the emphasis on outdoor activities and the physical nature of mountain biking, we’ve taken extra care to make sure the website is accessible.
-This includes:

-Semantic HTML tags for better screen reader compatibility.
-Descriptive aria-label attributes for all navigational elements and important links.
-Responsive design to ensure a seamless experience across all devices.

 ## Design

 ### Colour Scheme

 The colors used in the website are:

-#f29b3d: Used as the background color for the body, header, and the nav bar.
+* #f29b3d: Used as the background color for the body, header, and the nav bar.
-#191919: Used as the color for the main text in the body.
+* #191919: Used as the color for the main text in the body.
-#6B6B6B: Used for the box-shadow.
+* #6B6B6B: Used for the box-shadow.
-firebrick: Used for the header links and the background color and text color of the form.
+* firebrick: Used for the header links and the background color and text color of the form.
-#f6f6f6: Used as the border color for the form input fields.
+* #f6f6f6: Used as the border color for the form input fields.
-#ffffff (or simply white): Used as the text color for the join-button inside the survey form.
+* #ffffff (or simply white): Used as the text color for the join-button inside the survey form.
-And the primarily used palette that consists of oranges (like #f29b3d), dark colors (like #191919 and #6B6B6B), and the "firebrick" color (#B22222).
+* And the primarily used palette that consists of oranges (like #f29b3d), dark colors (like #191919 and #6B6B6B), and the "firebrick" color (#B22222).

 ### Typography